hungnm2527/CodexBot/wordpress-site/README.md

 3. Create pages named **Home**, **About**, and **Contact**, and assign the **Home** page as the "Homepage" under **Settings → Reading**.
 4. Assign the **Primary Menu** location under **Appearance → Menus** (a sample fallback menu appears if none is assigned).

+### wp-admin management helpers
+- A branded login screen that uses your Customizer logo (or homepage logo) and improved styling.
+- Dashboard widget with quick links to the Customizer, Pages, and Navigation.
+- Cleaner admin menus with the Comments screen hidden by default.
+- File editing in the admin is disabled to keep deployments safer.

 ## Development notes
 - Styles and scripts are enqueued from `assets/css/style.css` and `assets/js/main.js`.
 - Page templates (`front-page.php`, `page-about.php`, `page-contact.php`) provide starter layouts you can edit or extend.